 8. In the Late 1960s, Addicts Were Treated as Criminals

 Instead of getting treatment, drug addicts were locked up in jail.
 Today, numerous holistic treatment options ensure that all addicts have access to the help they need.

 9. Successful Recovery takes More Than a Desire to Quit

 School curricula teach that addicts can change with their desire to stop.
 In reality, a decision to change can be the first step, but successful recovery also requires an ongoing commitment to a treatment plan.

 You learned in school about ways to avoid becoming an addict in the first place, but few teachers discuss the challenges involved in recovery.
 Abstinence, professional therapy, exercise, meditation, journaling, connecting with sober and clean friends, and hard work are a few tools needed to experience a full recovery.

-11. Addicts can Never Consider Themselves “Cured.”
+11. Addicts can Never Consider Themselves “Cured”

 After going through withdrawal and starting on a recovery journey, addicts need to make a lifelong commitment to their treatment plan.
 An addict is never cured.

-While you may not have learned these 11 facts in school, knowing the truth about addiction is the first step toward getting treatment.
+While you may not have learned these 11 facts about addiction in school, knowing the truth about addiction is the first step toward getting treatment.
 Are you ready to use your knowledge to become sober and clean today?